This quick tutorial shows how to check the running shell, available shell in the system and how to change the default shell in Linux.

 How to change the shell to use another one?

 If you want to use a different shell, you can simply type its name and you’ll be logged into the new shell.
-For example, if you want to use the Z Shell (zsh), you can use:
+For example, if you install zsh and want to use it, you can simply use:

 You can enter exit to exit from the new shell and return to the previous one.